Career Forum 2025

 Empowering Job Seekers Through AI: A Human-Centered, Ethical, and Future-Focused Approach

 Marta Forai (Serbia), expert in HRM and coaching, PCC.
-Member of Psi Chi – The International Honor Society in Psychology
+Member of Serbian Association of Behavioral and Cognitive Therapists

 Read more →